Best 9mm Pistols [2026]: Home Defense, Competition, and CCW

 While micro-compact pistols might be the most popular for concealed carry (with good reason), you still can't cheat physics.
 Smaller and lighter handguns tend to produce a little more muzzle flip in common defensive calibers.

-To address this very issue, Sig Sauer scaled up their ultra-popular P365 to create a gun that is still easy to carry, while massively increasing the capacity and shootability.
+To address this issue, Sig Sauer scaled up their ultra-popular P365 to create a gun that is still easy to carry, while massively increasing the capacity and shootability.

 Sig was able to achieve an impressive 17+1 capacity in a gun that is still only about 1 inch wide.

-Keep in mind that the X-Macro is closer to the overall height and length of a Glock 19 in comparison, but it’s thin profile makes it much easier to carry in our experience.
+Keep in mind that the X-Macro is closer to the overall height and length of a Glock 19 in comparison, but its thin profile makes it much easier to carry in our experience.

-While the trigger isn’t stellar (it isn’t bad by any means), I find that time and time again, I can shoot this gun faster than almost anything in its size class.
-In our 5 Best Compact 9mm video, the only thing that was even close speed-wise was the Staccato CS.
+While the trigger isn't stellar (it isn't bad by any means), I find that time and time again, I can shoot this gun faster than almost anything in its size class.
+In our 5 Best Compact 9mm video, the only thing that was even close speed-wise for me was the $2,500 Staccato CS.

 Check out our review of the P365 XMacro Comp and the video below!